Parsl/parsl/README.rst

 QuickStart
 ==========

-Parsl is now available on PyPI:
+Parsl is now available on PyPI, but first make sure you have Python3.5+

+   >>> python3 --version

 1. Download Parsl::